-Jane J. Kim, PhD is the Dean for Academic Affairs at the Harvard T.H.
-Chan School of Public Health and K.T.
+Jane J. Kim is the Dean for Academic Affairs at the Harvard T.H.
+Chan School of Public Health.
+She is also the K.T.
 Li Professor of Health Economics in the Department of Health Policy and Management and the Center for Health Decision Science.

-Dr. Kim holds a Master’s degree in Health Policy and Management from the Harvard School of Public Health (2001) and a Ph.D. in Health Policy and Decision Sciences from Harvard University (2005).
+Dr. Kim holds a Master of Science in Health Policy and Management from the Harvard School of Public Health (2001) and a PhD in Health Policy and Decision Sciences from Harvard University (2005).

-For scheduling inquiries, please contact Amanda Andreyev Jahan. firstname.lastname@example.org
+For scheduling and other inquiries, please contact Marsha Lee at firstname.lastname@example.org.